 Chemotherapy uses strong medication to destroy cancer cells throughout the body.
 You can have neoadjuvant chemotherapy before surgery to shrink the tumor or adjuvant chemotherapy afterward to kill any remaining cancer cells.

-Getting chemotherapy before or after surgery may lower the risk that your cancer will come back, and improve your prognosis.
-You may get chemotherapy and radiation together to make these treatments more effective.
+Getting chemotherapy before or after surgery may lower the risk that your cancer will come back, and

 Your doctor may also recommend targeted therapy or immunotherapy as postsurgical treatment options.